Roestlab/redeem/README.md

 1. **redeem-properties**:
    - This crate focuses on deep learning models for peptide property prediction.
 It implements models for predicting retention time (RT), ion mobility (IM), and MS2 fragment intensities using the Candle library.
-   - The models are implemented using the Candle library, which is a Rust library for building deep learning models.
    - The models can be fine-tuned on new data and can be saved in the safetensor format for later use.

    - Current Models